I'm Filippo Valsorda, @FiloSottile. I do cryptography and Go.

 In early 2017 I discovered and reported Ticketbleed (CVE-2016-9244), a memory disclosure vulnerability in the F5 TLS stack, reminiscent of Heartbleed.

 I started out speed-running the Matasano Cryptopals.
-I attended what is now called Recurse Center in Fall 2013.
+I attended the Recurse Center batches Fall 2013 and Fall 2 2017.

 How we might have met

 Probably conferences.
-If you are into security, I spoke for example at:
+For example, if you are into security, I spoke at:

 - PacSec 2015 and 32c3 about why it's ok to just use